vivzero/LG-14U530-OpenCore/README.md

 - Some features won't work: DGPU, SD Card reader, and hibernation.
 - VGA Output works, but it has several problems related to lid and sleeping.
 - If you attempt to hibernation, mPCIe Device (WLAN) will be disabled.
-- Itlwm, for Intel WLAN, has some problems: Wi-Fi is gone after sleeping..
-Bluetooth is unstable..
+- Itlwm, for Intel WLAN, has some problems: Wi-Fi is gone after sleeping, and Bluetooth is unstable.
-- Disk partition speed is very slow. (a few minutes)